A quick guide to Feature Flag Naming Conventions

 The conventions mentioned here are only guides to help you name your feature flags properly.
 You can tweak them as much as you need, but make sure that your feature flag names are clear enough so that those using them will understand what they do and the implications of toggling them.

 And if you’re not using a dedicated feature management platform yet, you should try out ConfigCat.
-ConfigCat has a free-forever plan that offers a lot of features for small feature flagging use cases.
+ConfigCat has a forever free plan that offers a lot of features for small feature flagging use cases.

 You can also check out ConfigCat on Github, Facebook, Twitter, and LinkedIn.